recepgunden1/atm-program/README.md

-### ATM
+# ATM PROGRAM
- - Para yatirip cekebildiginiz, sorgulayabildiginiz kucuk bir atm programi.
+ - An ATM program simulation where you can make money transactions